-You may have already decided that you’re going to sit on the throne of Zeus with all Greece at your feet.
 Central Greece’s highest and most majestic mountain, Olympus, is a world in itself.
-And there is much to discover even if you don’t make it to the summit: gentle paths, hidden corners, towering trees, unique wildflowers and wild rocks, below and above the clouds.
+There is much to discover even if you don’t make it to the summit: gentle paths, hidden corners, towering trees, wildflowers and unruly rocks, below and above the clouds.
 You can explore the foothills by car or mountain bike, but the greatest rewards will go to the hikers on these awesome peaks.

 What to do in Olympus